Roadside Parks of Lilac Way

 Blazer Park was located on the west side of Highway 100, between Highway 55 and Lilac Drive North.
 A large 3-acre park, it had 300+ lilac bushes and was razed for road construction.

-LOST: Lilac Park (original), Minnetonka Boulevard, St. Louis Park, MN
+LOST: Lilac Park (original), South end only, Minnetonka Boulevard, St. Louis Park, MN

 BEEHIVE SAVED AND MOVED: The beehive fireplace and picnic table from this park on were saved and moved before the South end of this park was razed for road construction.